These dates are distilled from 35 of years trial and error in my gardens, where my results have served to highlight best timings for best results.

 Sow outside same as undercover, and carrots until mid July.

-Sow undercover endive and Florence fennel until 10th, lettuce (late August sowings to overwinter as small plants), claytonia, oriental leaves, salad rocket,
+Sow undercover endive and Florence fennel until 10th, lettuce (late August sowings to overwinter as small plants), claytonia, oriental leaves, salad rocket and true spinach.

 - chervil – coriander – dill – land cress – wild rocket -spinach by mid August for autumn cropping,